matuteiglesias/journal/content/Teaching/2023-09-07_Developed_curriculum_for_advanced_mathematics_and_.md

 ### Key Activities
 - Described an advanced mathematics course emphasizing analytical and calculus skills.
 - Discussed coding standards for mathematical rigor and complexity.
-- Associated practical exercises with advanced math classes, covering differentiation, integration, and differential equations.
+- Associated practical exercises with advanced math classes, covering differentiation, [[integration]], and differential equations.
 - Organized and associated exercises for graph theory classes, ensuring coverage of BFS, DFS, Dijkstra, and Ford-Fulkerson algorithms.
 - Developed exercises for graph modeling with AGM, focusing on different graph theory aspects.
 - Corrected information processing errors and acknowledged mistakes in exercise lists.